- August 25, 2022

 In September 2021, after a radical group of anti-immigrant groups burned the few belongings of Venezuelan citizens in Iquique, the Fundación Interpreta – which since 2017 seeks to combat hate speech on social networks – unveiled through its project.
 Xenophobia Barometer that to date have been generated.
 477 thousand publications on the Internet related to migration in Chile, with a peak registered days after what happened in Iquique.

-This was explained by the executive director of the foundation, Tomás Lawrence, to the newspaper El Mostrador, where he explained that most of these publications reveal, in addition to xenophobia, class discrimination that places the immigrant in a situation of poverty and vulnerability.
+This was explained by the executive director of the foundation, Tomás Lawrence, to the newspaper El Mostrador, where he explained that most of these publications reveal, in addition to xenophobia, a class discrimination that places the immigrant in a situation of poverty and vulnerability.

 As commercial engineer, political scientist and specialist in social innovation, Gabriela Carrasco, explains, in Chile there is a great phobia of poverty that is exacerbated when immigrants from lower social strata arrive.